Wictor Wilen

 Understanding folders and namespaces in Visual Studio 2010 SharePoint Solutions, Packages and Features - part 2

 This is a follow-up post to the Understanding folders and namespaces in Visual Studio 2010 SharePoint Solutions, Packages and Features (probably my longest blog post title, except this one…).
 In that post I discussed how folders and namespaces are handled in Visual Studio 2010 SharePoint projects.
 I will continue to show some details and tips on how you can affect the outcome of your project/packages.
 Long feature folder names As the previous post showed the features generated by Visual Studio ends up as a subfolder in the {SharePoint Root}\TEMPLATE\FEATURES folder.
+The feature folder will get the name as the concatenation of the project and the feature - which possibly can be quite long.

 SharePoint 2010